Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 They were then welcomed to the Diocese of Torit, southeast of Juba, to a place called Chukudum in the Didinga Hills.
 They were commissioned by Bishop Taban to open a Diocesan Pastoral Center for the training of catechists and primary school teachers.
 In 1997, groundwork was laid for the building of the first parish pre-school in Chukudum, and classes began in 1998.

-She is also the Sisters’ liaison to Maryknoll Magazine and has written many articles about the Sisters for the publication.
+In 2007, Sister returned to Maryknoll, NY to serve as the Sisters’ liaison to Maryknoll Magazine and writes many articles about the Sisters for the publication.